 Eight scholarships covering the full tuition fee are available to certified North Carolina middle school and high school teachers.
 Subject to availability, free housing will also be provided for scholarship winners.
 In addition, each scholarship winner will receive a $100 voucher to purchase Jane Austen–related resources for his or her classroom or school library.

-The deadline for scholarship applications is March 13 and the winners will be announced by April 10.
+Winners will be announced by April 10.